A variety of employers value the scientific, analytical and problem-solving skills developed by microbiology graduates

 Jobs where your degree would be useful include:

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-Pre-entry experience in a laboratory is useful if you are thinking of a science-based career.
-Some degree courses include a year's work placement undertaking scientific research in industry, a government research laboratory, or another relevant organisation.
-Talk to hospital laboratories or your university careers service about gaining some work experience.
+Pre-entry experience in a laboratory is useful if you're thinking of a career in science or academia.
+Some degrees include a year's work placement undertaking scientific research in industry, a government research laboratory or another relevant organisation.

 Search for placements and find out more about work experience and internships.

-Microbiology overlaps with many other degree areas of biology, such as genetics, molecular biology and immunology.
-Microbiology-related careers are, therefore, found in a diverse range of employment sectors and typical employers include:
+Microbiology overlaps with other areas of biology such as genetics, molecular biology and immunology.
+This means there are opportunities for a microbiology-related career in a range of sectors.
+You could be employed within:

-- industry - food and drink, pharmaceuticals, toiletries, water and biotechnology companies;
+- industry - for example, food and drink, petroleum, pharmaceuticals, toiletries, water and biotechnology companies

 - higher education institutions.

 Studying microbiology helps you to develop a variety of subject-specific skills.
 These include the ability to: